ebenefuenf/quma/docs/usage.rst

-If you now there will be only one row in the result of a query you can use the :meth:`one()` method to get it. quma will raise a :exc:`DoesNotExistError` error if there is no row in the result and a :exc:`MultipleRecordsError` if there are returned more than one row.
+If you now there will be only one row in the result of a query you can use the :meth:`one()` method to get it. quma will raise a :exc:`DoesNotExistError` error if there is no row in the result and a :exc:`MultipleRowsError` if there are returned more than one row.

 .. code-block:: python

     from quma import (
         DoesNotExistError,
-        MultipleRecordsError,
+        MultipleRowsError,
     )
     ...